One Balita Pilipinas: As a noontime newscast

-COVID-19 pandemic reformat changes

-On March 17, 2020, both editions of the newscast were placed on hiatus as One PH opted to air sister channel's One News special coverage on the Luzon-wide Enhanced Community Quarantine period against the COVID-19 pandemic.

-On May 7, 2020, One Balita Pilipinas went back on air as part of the provisional programming of TV5, One PH, One News (later removed), and Radyo5.
-It airs every weeknight at 6:30 pm and is presented by Cheryl Cosim and News5 chief correspondent Ed Lingao.

-On June 1, 2020, the newscast launch its new titlecard and OBB.
+On June 1, 2020, the newscast launch its new titlecard.
 On the same day, the original noontime edition of the newscast went back on air and it was renamed as "One Balita Pilipinas," which resulted to air twice a day with the same name.

 On June 8, 2020, One PH launched a new program titled Idol in Action, which features live public service on television and is presented by Raffy Tulfo, with Marga Vargas and MJ Marfori.
 After 2 complainants and some segments, they will proceed to the news using the name of One Balita Pilipinas.
-The format of the show is similar to Aksyon sa Tanghali and Balitaang Tapat which contain news and public service.

-Relaunch

-On September 14, 2020, One PH announced that Jay Taruc will be the newest anchor for the primetime newscast on October 5, replacing both Cosim and Lingao, as the said primetime edition will be airing its last broadcast on TV5 by October 2, reverting again to a satellite-exclusive newscast via One PH for the second time since February 28, and it was replaced by the newest primetime newscast, Frontline Pilipinas which will debut on the same day at the same time, thus placing the primetime edition moved to an earlier time at 5:30 pm.
-It also presents new segments such as Bilog ang Balita, Mojo: Mobile Journo, and Ride PH Group.
-The newscast will be ended on October 1, 2020.

 On October 2, 2020, Cosim replaced Tulfo as the anchor of the newscast's original noontime edition which aired on TV5 until October 16 to make way for the launch of Lunch Out Loud on October 19.

-On April 5, 2021, the primetime edition moved to a new time at 7:30 pm to give way to One PH's simulcast of Frontline Pilipinas, which moved to 5:30 pm that same day.

-In October 2021, both editions started to air on One News, the English-language sister news channel of One PH.
-The noontime edition is aired simultaneously on One PH, Radyo5, and One News, while the evening edition is aired on One News via delayed telecast.

 On February 15, 2022, former actor and UNTV news anchor Diego Castro III joined Cheryl Cosim in the noontime edition.
-The team-up of Cosim and Castro on the news program lasted until January 6, 2023.